-Alberta has the highest basic personal and spousal tax amounts in Canada.
+Alberta has the highest basic personal and spousal amounts among provinces.
 This means that Albertans are able to earn more before they have to start paying provincial income tax.
 When all taxes are taken into consideration, Albertans across all income ranges generally pay lower overall taxes compared to other provinces.

 Personal income tax rates

 Alberta has resumed indexation of the provincial personal income tax system for inflation, beginning for the 2022 tax year.
 Tax bracket thresholds and credit amounts increased by 2.3% in 2022 and by 6% in 2023.